Batches

 - How many? — planned output cases, number of physical batches

-/batches/[id] — Batch order detail
+Manufacturing order detail

-Field reference (batch order)
+Field reference (manufacturing order)

 Order number